VIDIUN/pakhshkit-js-ui/docs/create-new-component.md

 Main difference it that dependencies are managed by importing the core libraries.

-instead of referring to the components via the `KalturaPlayer.ui.*` path they can be included like:
+instead of referring to the components via the `VidiunPlayer.ui.*` path they can be included like:

 ```javascript
 import { h, Component } from 'preact';